Shutter Measurement and Installation

 Measure Overall Height

-To measure the width, Measure from point C (on Image 1) to point D.
+To measure the height, measure from point C (on Image 3) to point D.

 Want a visual guide?
 The video below walks you through each step.